fmi-basel/LSTree/README.md

 Below you will find instructions on how to install the environment to run LSTree as well as how to run it on the two example datasets.

 # Installation

+## Minimum requirements
+This workflow was tested on linux machines and is implemented using multiprocessing.
+It will therefore run faster with more CPUs/GPUs available and requires at least:

+- 16 GB of RAM
+- TensorFlow compatible GPU with >8 GB of VRAM

+The size of the deep learning models might need to be adjusted based on the available VRAM during training.

+## Installation steps

 It is recommended to create a new python environment and install visualization libraries and cuda (GPU support) with conda:

 ```bash